 Policyholders bought and renewed about 23 million policies from CPP, a bank or credit card issuer.

-We found widespread mis-selling of card protection and identity protection policies which were provided by CPP and sold by several banks, credit card issuers and directly by the firm.
-We fined CPP £10.5m for mis-selling the products, as announced on 15 November 2012.
+We found widespread mis-selling of card protection and identity protection policies that were provided by CPP and sold by several banks, credit card issuers and directly by the firm.
+We fined CPP £10.5m for mis-selling the products, which we announced on 15 November 2012.

 Copyright © 2014 FCA.
 All Rights Reserved.